 Will review and update the boundaries of census tracts and block groups for the seven-county metro area that the U.S. Census Bureau will use from 2020 to 2029.
 Local elected officials, neighborhood and district councils, nonprofits and other groups that use census data can have input on the 2020 tracts and block groups through April.

 Co-convenes quarterly meetings of the Metro Local Governments Roundtable on 2020 Census.
 Local government staff exchange ideas about promoting awareness and participation in the 2020 Census, sharing best practices and experience.

 Will provide communications support to the census, with the goal of a complete count.

 A Complete Count Committee is a volunteer committee established by tribal, state, and local governments and community leaders to increase awareness about the census and motivate residents in the community to respond.

 The committees work best, Virden said, when they include a cross section of community representatives from government agencies, education, business, religious organizations, and the media.
 These committees develop and implement plans designed to target the unique characteristics of their community in order to increase participation.
 Learn more about Complete Count Committees.

-More information about Census 2020
+More information about the census

 Posted In: Communities